 Ireland v England line-ups: Team news ahead of Six Nations fixture

-Ireland have the opportunity to seal an impressive Six Nations campaign with a Grand Slam on Saturday - all that stands in their way is a struggling England.
+Ireland have the opportunity to seal an impressive Six Nations campaign with a grand slam today - all that stands in their way is a struggling England.

 They have already beaten Wales, France, Italy and Scotland with the English scalp the last to go.
 Steve Borthwick’s side fell to a record defeat against France in the last round and Ireland will be licking their lips at the match on St Patrick’s Day weekend.